About Toyo University

 - Integrate you into Japanese society and the Japanese educational system

 - Expand your outlook on the world

 Housing & Orientation

 Kitazono Women's Student Dormitory: Students who wish to live in this style of housing will be assigned a room.
 All rooms are single occupancy and come equipped with a bathroom, washstand, kitchen with refrigerator, air-conditioner, bed and bedding, desk and a closet.
 Please note: It may not be possible to accommodate requests for room preference.
-Utilities and internet are included in the housing fee however, if you make excessive use of utilities, you may have to pay a separate overuse fee.
+All utilities and internet are included in the housing.
+If you make excessive use of utilities however, you may have to pay a separate overuse fee.

 All important information on living and studying in Japan will be provided in detail during orientation.
 The orientation will cover student registration, transcripts, procedures to be taken at the immigration and ward offices, National Health Insurance, how to open a bank account in Japan, housing and study life on and off campus.
 This is a mandatory orientation for all exchange students.